 1. Mentoring and growing Careers

-In addition, our team had a diverse background that inspired me every day.
+In addition, our team had a diverse background that inspired me daily.
 For example, we had someone for whom Support Engineering was their first full-time role at 19 to a seasoned teacher looking to transition into tech after a boot camp.
-I sought for a 50/50 gender ratio and was able to accomplish that goal for most of my tenure.
+I sought a 50/50 gender ratio and was able to accomplish that goal for most of my tenure.

 Part of the fun of the early days of Finix for me was getting super close to our customers.
-Getting to know their day-to-day life, pain points, and visions has made me better in my new product role.
+Knowing their day-to-day life, pain points, and visions has made me better in my new product role.

 3. Doing a little bit of everything